cyberbotics/webots/docs/automobile/openstreetmap-importer.md

 ### Configuration File

-In addition to the defined keywords, a configuration file can be used to define the default value when a keyword is not defined (e.g. default height of the buildings or of the buildings of a specific type) or to define which object should or should not be imported.
+In addition to the defined keywords, a configuration file can be used to define the default value when a keyword is not defined (e.g. the default height of the buildings or of the buildings of a specific type) or to define which objects should or should not be imported.

-It is possible to set default values for all the entities of an object in the section determined by it's name (e.g. `building` section for buildings, or `road` section for roads).
+It is possible to set default values for all the entities of an object in the section determined by its name (e.g. `building` section for buildings, or `road` section for roads).
-And to set more specific default values for specific type of an object in the section determined by it's name followed by `_` followed by the value of the associated keyword (e.g. `road_primary` for roads whose `highway` keyword value is `primary`, or `building_residential` for buildings whose `building` keyword value is `residential`).
+And to set more specific default values for a specific type of the object in the section determined by its name followed by `_` followed by the value of the associated keyword (e.g. `road_primary` for roads whose `highway` keyword value is `primary`, or `building_residential` for buildings whose `building` keyword value is `residential`).

 A typical configuration file can be seen in [appendix](a-typical-openstreetmap-importer-configuration-file.md).

 ## Graphical User Interface